Civil Lawsuit Defense

 At any point during the dispute, you can try to negotiate with the plaintiff outside of the court system.
 This can be beneficial for both you and the plaintiff because you save a ton of money in legal fees.

 In fact, the majority of civil lawsuits never make it to court.
-The defendant and plaintiff, along with their attorneys, typically reach a settlement outside the court system, which makes the process much easier, less expensive and less time-consuming.
+The defendant and plaintiff, along with their attorneys, typically reach a settlement outside the court system, which makes the process much easier, less expensive, and less time-consuming.

 File a Response to Their Complaint

-Filing a response to the complaint is the most common way to deal with a civil lawsuit.
+Filing a response to a complaint is the most common way to deal with a civil lawsuit.
 When presented with a complaint, you have a set amount of time to respond with the facts of the case and your affirmative defenses.

 Filing an answer within the timeframe given is a necessary step because if you do not file, you must face a default judgment.
 The response lets the court know you intend to defend the case brought against you.